JLSteenwyk/treehouse/README.md

 ```

 ### 2) Opening up the shiny app
-After installing dependencies load shiny and run the shiny by executing the runGitHub() command
+After installing dependencies load shiny and run the shiny app by executing the following command in R
 ```
 shiny::runGitHub("treehouse", "JLSteenwyk")
 ```